Paktia Province: Geography

-Paktia borders the Pakistani-ruled Kurram district of province Khyber Pakhtunkhwa.
+Paktia shares a border with the Kurram district of the Khyber Pakhtunkhwa province in Pakistan.
 Within Afghanistan, it borders Logar Province, Ghazni Province, Paktika Province, and Khost Province, in counterclockwise order.

 Paktia is a largely mountainous province, with most of the population living in the central valley stretching from Ahmadkhel in the east down through Zurmat and into neighboring Paktika province.
 The eastern part of the province, particularly Tsamkani and Dand Aw Patan, is a second valley leading into Pakistan.

 Jaji (Zazi) and Jani Khel districts are largely mountainous with much smaller inhabited valleys.

 The Khost-Gardez Pass area, to the south of Gardez, is mountainous with settlements limited to the main pass and smaller valleys.

 As of 2005, Azra district is no longer a part of Paktya.
 It has been attached to Logar province to the north, to which it is much more closely connected by roadways and people.

 Demographics

 As of 2021, the total population of the province is 622,831.
 According to the Institute for the Study of War, "The province is predominantly Pashtun, with a small Tajik population."
-According to the figures below, the ethnic groups of the province are as follows: 95% Pashtun and 5% others.
+According to the figures below, the ethnic groups of the province are as follows: 91% Pashtun and 9% Tajiks.